lindseysim/web-common/README.md

 <a name="common-createDropdown" href="#common-createDropdown">#</a>
 *common*.*ui*.**createDropdown**(*element*, *menu*)

-Create a dropdown menu on an element. *menu* parameter is an array of object literals defining the menu.
+> Create a dropdown menu on an element. *menu* parameter is an array of object literals defining the menu.
 The parameters 'id', 'class', 'style', and 'text', if they exist, are applied.
 For functionality, either add 'href' and optionally 'target' parameters or supply a callback to an 'onClick' parameter.
 To create a submenu, simply add a 'menu' parameter with the same nested structure.

 | Param | Type | Description |
 | :--- | :---: | :--- |
 | element | `Element` \| `NodeList` \| `jQuery` \| `String` | Element to add dropdown to.
 See [`common.getElementList()`](#common-getElementList) for evaluation of this parameter. |
 | menu | `Object[]` | JSON map of menu |

-&nbsp; &nbsp; Example usage:
+*Example usage:*

 ```javascript
 common.createDropdown("#menu",